sailscastshq/docs.sailscasts.com/docs/sounding/trials.md

 )
 ```

-The behavior decides the layer.
-Not the other way around.
+Choose the lowest layer that proves the behavior.

 ## A trial context is the environment of the trial